tiredofit/docker-lemonldap/2.0-debian/README.md

 The following image tags are available:

 * `latest` - LemonLDAP 1.9.x Branch w/ Debian Stretch
+* `1.9-alpine-latest` - LemonLDAP 1.9.x Branch w/Alpine Linux
 * `1.9-latest` - LemonLDAP 1.9.x Branch w/ Debian Stretch
 * `2.0-latest` - LemonLDAP 2.0 Development Branch w/ Debian Stretch
-* `2.0-alpine-latest` - LemonLDAP 2.0 Development Branch w/Alpine Linux (not working)
+* `2.0-alpine-latest` - LemonLDAP 2.0 Development Branch w/Alpine Linux

 # Quick Start

 * The quickest way to get started is using [docker-compose](https://docs.docker.com/compose/).
 See the examples folder for a working [docker-compose.yml](examples/docker-compose.yml) that can be modified for development or production use.

+* If you'd like to just use it in Handler mode, you will find another sample docker-compose.yml file that should get you started.

 * Add records for your main, and manager names into DNS (ie `handler.sso.example.com`. `manager.sso.example.com`, `sso.example.com`, `test.sso.example.com`)